rob450-soccer/passing/README.md

 # BahiaRT Mujoco base code

-The MujocoCodebase is a Python-based base code developed for the RCSSServerMJ.
+This is a Python-based base code developed for the RCSSServerMJ.
 It was created to simplify the onboarding process for new teams joining the RoboCup 3D Soccer Simulation League using the Mujoco Simulator.

 This code was influenced by the early demonstrations from MagmaOffenburg team of a client for the RCSSServerMJ, and the FCPortugal base code for the SimSpark simulator.